 Works from six contemporary artists that were commissioned by Hazelhurst to produce new works responding to the theme of Art Deco.

-The Home takes its name from the magazine of the same name, which is featured in Art Deco from the National Collection.
+The Home takes its name from the magazine of the same name, which featured in Art Deco from the National Collection.
 Published between 1920 and 1942 it focussed on modern ideas about art and design concerning home furnishing and fashion and often showcased the work of Australian artists such as Margaret Preston and Harold Cazneaux.

-The Hazelhurst cottage is the focus of Catherine O’Donnell’s drawing installation.
+The Hazelhurst cottage was the focus of Catherine O’Donnell’s drawing installation.
 Her work is about shared narratives and experiences of the home and she will often include an open window or curtain as an invitation for viewers to revisit their own memories, and in this new work created during COVID she includes parcels on the doorstep.

-Lucy O’Doherty’s pastel works take us on a journey from the front façade through the interior of an Art Deco house.
+Lucy O’Doherty’s pastel works took us on a journey from the front façade through the interior of an Art Deco house.
 Her works pay homage to Art Deco design with a focus on rounded walls, the fan motif, chrome lamps and zig-zag patterns.